tytydraco/yessleep/out/I_found_a_boy_in_my_pool_after_a_storm_I_wish_I_never_brought_him_inside_my_house.md

 She didn't see the reality of Sebastian.

-There was nothing magical about the parasite clinging to my friend's body, a cruel mimic of what this thing *thought* a tail was, human bones contorted and forcibly molded and *shaped* to adapt.
+There was nothing magical about the parasite clinging to my friend's body.

+A cruel mimic of what this thing *thought* a tail was.

+Human bones contorted and forcibly molded and *shaped* to adapt.

 There was nothing *beautiful* about his unblinking, colorless eyes staring at me.

-Nothing enchanting about the crown of sea glass forced onto his head, beads of velvety red staining his temples, or the strands of seaweed tangled in his hair.
+Nothing enchanting about the crown of sea glass forced onto his head.

+Beads of velvety red staining his temples, or the strands of seaweed tangled in his hair.

-I saw it for him for what he really was; a drowned husk of flesh infested with a parasite.
+I saw him for what he really was; a drowned husk of flesh infested with a parasite.

 There was no recognition in his expression, and yet he was still *here*.